-Home remedies are actually your best bet when it comes to treating bronchitis.
+Home remedies for bronchitis are actually your best bet when it comes to treatment.
 Research trials have shown that antibiotics are not effective for the treatment of bronchitis.
 Despite evidence of ineffectiveness and clear guidelines in the medical world, the prescribing rate for acute bronchitis has actually risen.
 Research suggests you may not want to bother with cough medicine either.

 “Avoidance of antibiotic overuse for acute bronchitis should be a cornerstone of quality health care,” wrote the authors of a 2014 study published in The JAMA Network Journals.
-If you’re suffering from bronchitis, get relief from the natural home remedies below.
+Here’s how to get rid of bronchitis, with help from a few natural remedies.

 Your goal when you have bronchitis?
 Thin the phlegm in your chest and get it moving, so you can cough it up and out.
 The most direct approach to your lungs is the air you breathe, so inhalation treatments are a first resort.
 Think of them as a steam cleaning for your airways.
 The right food and drink can also help to keep mucus on the move.
 Let your boss know you won’t be in to the office if you have any of these signs you should call in sick.

 At the same time, you’ll want to get some germ-fighters into your body’s ecosystem so the bugs that cling to that mucus are mightily discouraged.
 Here’s how to proceed:

 4 home remedies for bronchitis that use steam

 - Breathe steam.
 You can do that just by taking a hot shower, of course.
 Or pour steaming-hot water into a bowl and lean over it, draping a towel over your head.
 Inhaling the steam will help loosen the secretions in your lungs.